Categories of Student Organizations

 Continuing Registered Student Organizations

-Any group of at least (ten) 10 students meeting the requirements contained herein that agree to meet University set expectations in order to maintain registration with the University of Tennessee and whose purpose for existing is presumed to endure beyond ninety days is considered a Continuing Independent Registered Student Organization (ISRO).
-IRSOs are required to have a President, a Treasurer, and an updated Constitution/Bylaws.
+Any group of at least eight (8) students meeting the requirements contained herein that agree to meet University set expectations in order to maintain registration with the University of Tennessee and whose purpose for existing is presumed to endure beyond ninety days is considered a Continuing Independent Registered Student Organization (ISRO).
+IRSOs are required to have a president, an advisor, and an updated constitution/bylaws.
 All IRSOs are required to complete the Annual Renewal Process with the Center for Student Engagement to maintain an active organization status.
-Additionally, the Advisor and Organization may be required to meet certain provisions, such as trainings and workshops, in order to maintain registration status.
+Additionally, the advisor and organization may be required to meet certain provisions, such as trainings and workshops, in order to maintain registration status.
 IRSOs are required to have their contact information updated in VOLink at all times.

 Temporary Registered Student Organizations/Student Government Association Campaigns

-Any group of at least (ten) 10 students meeting the requirements contained herein and whose purpose for existing is presumed to be temporary.
+Any group of at least eight (8) students meeting the requirements contained herein and whose purpose for existing is presumed to be temporary.
 During registration, these groups will include an end date for their organization.
 If such an organization wishes to become an ISRO, it will need to follow the registration process outlined under registering a new student organization.

 A registered student organization whose purpose for existing is less than 90 days is considered to be a Temporary Registered Student Organization.

-Any group of at least (ten) 10 students meeting the requirements contained herein and whose purpose for existing is presumed to endure through elections for the Student Government Association only will be considered a Student Political Party.
+Any group of at least eight (8) students meeting the requirements contained herein and whose purpose for existing is presumed to endure through elections for the Student Government Association only will be considered a Student Political Party.

 Department Sponsored Organizations